 02. Parents of students

-It may come as a surprise, but it's not only students who can claim an Apple student discount.
-You can also get one if you're the parent of a student in further or higher education (as described above) and are buying an Apple device on your child's behalf, then you'll qualify for the discount too.
-Remember though, you can't claim the discount, of course, if you are simply buying the product for yourself.
+It may come as a surprise, but it's not only students who can claim an Apple student discount, parents can too.
+If you are a parent or guardian of a student in further or higher education (as described above) and are buying an Apple device on your child's behalf, then you'll qualify for the discount too.
+Remember though, you can't claim the discount if you're buying the product for yourself.

 03. People working in education

 How to get an Apple student discount

-In the UK, Apple takes a more restrictive approach to checking credentials.
+In the UK, it's a little less straightforward.
 To get your Apple student discount, visit the UK Apple Store for Education where you'll be invited to sign up online via the student discount website Unidays.
 It's free to register, but you'll need to provide the name of your college and details about your course, or similar information if you're applying as a parent, teacher, etc.

 What products does the discount apply to?

 If you're looking for a Mac, then the Apple Student Discount applies to the MacBook Air, MacBook Pro (13-inch), MacBook Pro (16-inch), iMac and iMac Pro, as well as the Mac Pro and the Mac mini.
 Meanwhile, if you're on the hunt for iPad, you'll find an Apple Student discount on the iPad Pro and iPad Air, as well as the iPad and the iPad mini.